 How is Osteoarthritis/Degenerative Join Disease diagnosed (DJD)?

 While many aches and pains are often attributed to DJD, the only way to properly diagnosis it is with an x-ray.
+The searing pain in DJD is anything unlike the one you have when afflicted with neuropathy, because as explained at https://skyridgemedicalcenter.net/causes-of-neuropathy/, the pain in the latter lasts for a long time.
 Don’t assume that getting older automatically means a diagnosis of arthritis!

 If you do have DJD, there can still be neuromusculoskeletal issues that a chiropractor CAN help resolve.
 So, instead of assuming that the sole cause of the problem is the degenerative process, a chiropractor will do a full assessment to identify other structural or muscular causes of pain.
+If you know the cause of knee pain is an injury, it should be enough to consult an injury doctor.
 For example, a person may have DJD in his/her knee and back, but the low back pain is a result of compensating for the knee pain, not the arthritis.

 Have an ache or pain that you’d like to get rid of?
 Drop us a line – we’d love to help.